Case Study — IC5

 The problem

-The shield maiden's original backstory was straightforward — she lost her brother when her village was sacked by Tyr and his army.
+Ingrid's original backstory was straightforward — she lost her brother when her village was sacked by Tyr and his army.
 It was functional but it made her a victim of circumstance rather than someone with an active emotional problem to work through.
 I felt it could be adjusted to give her more complexity and make the resolution more meaningful.

 What I did